dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 ## With that out of the way, let's get started!

-**This tutorial is a bit shorter compared to the previous two, mainly because you are already well versed in navigating the Docker CLI.
-However, it covers a application of Docker and containers that is immensly useful and powerful**

 - [ ] Using the `cd` command in your terminal, navigate to the '/4-Containerized_Development_With_Containers' directory

 ---